WillPepperr/sql-query-analysis/README.md

 5. What is the average minutes played per game for each position?
 <br />
 <br />

 <h2>Languages and Programs Used</h2>

 - MySQL

 <h3>Preparing the data:</h3>

-First I had to import the 2 .CSV files i needed into MySQL workbench.
-One file imported completely through the import wizard but I had to import another one manualy using command lines.
+First I had to import the 2 .CSV files I needed into MySQL workbench.
+One file was imported completely through the import wizard but I had to import another one manually using command lines.
 <br />
 ```
 SET GLOBAL local_infile = 1